dear-suraj/Starting/README.md

 # Starting
-This is a Git &amp; GitHub
+This is a Git &amp; GitHub.